The Eyelift: What Is It, Exactly?

 Try Hyperbaric Oxygen Therapy

-“Hyperbaric oxygen therapy increases the supply of oxygen to facial tissue and stimulates the growth of new blood cells,” says Dr. Jacono.
-“This, in turn, contributes to a much faster recovery.”
+“Hyperbaric oxygen therapy increases the supply of oxygen to facial tissue.
+It also stimulates the growth of new blood cells,” says Dr. Jacono.
+“This contributes to a much faster recovery process.”
+Finding a location to receive hyperbaric oxygen therapy is easy.
+Just search for a nearby clinic online!

 Elevate Your Head During Sleep

-As should be common knowledge, it’s important to keep the head elevated during sleep for the first five to seven days after an eyelift.
+It is important to keep the head elevated during sleep for the first five to seven days after an eyelift.
 This will not only reduce swelling but make it easier to rest.

 Use Ointment on Incision Lines